projectcalico/calico/docs/source/etcd-architecture.rst

 ~~~~~~~~~~~~~~~

 Felix is also responsible for programming ACLs into the Linux kernel.
 These
-ACLs are used to ensure that only valid traffic can be send between
+ACLs are used to ensure that only valid traffic can be sent between
 endpoints, and ensure that endpoints are not capable of circumventing
 Calico's security measures.
 For more on this, see :doc:`security-model`.